tuskyapp/faq/README.md

 - The mainstream release.
 Unless you've been told otherwise, this is what you want
 - Beta releases.
 These are released to testers before every mainstream release
 - Nightly releases.
-These are released every night
+These are released every time there is a change to Tusky

 ### Where can I get Tusky?